 Spend a few days enjoying the sun, fresh coffee, and refreshing silence that come with this region’s charm.

 Unsurprisingly, Colombia is full of engaging pastimes.
 From long treks to lazy walks, the country offers plenty of options for any traveler.
 Truth be told, even a couple of months will not be enough to experience all of that Colombia has to offer.
-Having spent a couple weeks backpacking across this South American gem, I already can’t wait to go back!
+Having spent a couple of weeks backpacking across this South American gem, I already can’t wait to go back!